jduarte/immortus/README.md

 ### What does Immortus do

-`Immortus` tracks ActiveJob jobs statuses and lets you handle them on your UI through Javascript callbacks.
+`Immortus` tracks ActiveJob jobs statuses and lets you handle them on your UI through JavaScript callbacks.

 Currently `Immortus` uses Polling to verify job status.
 Web Sockets support is on the [ROADMAP](./docs/ROADMAP.md).